 Books don't write themselves.
 They take a lot of time.
 But so do a lot of voluntary things.
 Nobody raises an eyebrow when an aspiring marathoner spends two hours a day jogging, even if it takes time away from a partner and children.
 You already take time from your friends and loved ones to do things: chores, hobbies.
 You have to do the same with your writing, if you want to be a writer.
 And then, when you have that precious time, you must write.
 No playing solitaire or reading blogs.
 If your loved ones are losing your company, and you're losing good times with them, at least ennoble the loss by actually writing.

-I'm always astonished at the number of beginning writers who don't have a finished first draft, but do have the blurb for the cover their paperback already written.
+I'm always astonished at the number of beginning writers who don't have a finished first draft, but do have the blurb for the cover their paperback ready to go.
 Planning your publicity is always fun.
 But thinking about your fame ("what will I say on 'Ellen' if she asks about...?") isn't doing writing, it's dressing up in the clothes of a professional writer when you haven't earned them.

 If we didn't think we'd gain fame and money from our writing we couldn't keep going.
 Those serious about their work curtail the make-believe, don't indulge themselves writing jacket cover text ("This hilarious first-person story will keep you laughing from the first page to the last"), but instead, write.

-Included in the fun stuff of advance marketing is drafting your synopsis before you've finished your book, and by 'finished' I mean re-written to the point that you can find no more ways to improve it.
-I've gone into detail about the synopsis (see The synopsis: what it is, what it isn't), but let me repeat here: if you are writing a synopsis at any point before you're about to put a stamp on an envelope containing your query letter, you're writing it too soon, and you are displacing the real writing.
+Included in the fun stuff of advance marketing is drafting your synopsis before you've finished your book, and by "finished" I mean re-written to the point that you can find no more ways to improve it.
+I've gone into detail about the synopsis (see The synopsis: what it is, what it isn't), but let me repeat here: if you are writing a synopsis at any point before you're about to put a stamp on an envelope containing your query letter or before clicking on the submission form where it's attached, you're writing it too soon, and you are displacing the real writing.

 Save your synopsis and query letter for the time when your book is done, when it is ready for an agent's or a publisher's eyes.
 Write these then and only then.
 Here and now, when your book isn't done, you must concentrate on it and it alone.